By Post FIS, 1 Reading Lane, E8 1GQ

 - Find support services - Hackney interactive map

-Although corona virus is infectious to children it is rarely serious.
+Although corona virus is infectious, for children it is rarely serious.
 If your child is unwell it is likely to be a non-corona virus illness, rather than corona virus itself.
 Government advice to stay at home where possible is important.
 But it can be confusing now to know what to do when a child is unwell or injured.

 NHS 111, GPs and hospitals are still providing the same safe care that they have always done.